DaertML/bert_prompt_engineering/README.md

   knife does not kill panther. knife kills spider. water removes thirst. shotgun kills panther.
 You find a panther, you use the [MASK] to kill the panther.
   Output: [knife 0.907, dagger 0.015, spear 0.013, knives 0.008, blade 0.005]
   ~~~

+# Key points for prompt engineering BERT models
+After all the tests that we have performed, several general heuristics can be drawn on how to make the predictions by BERT models better, here are some of the takeaways:
+- Provide context for the generation both after and before the [MASK] tokens.
+- Add the [MASK] words in between sentences of the context, even though they may fit better at the end of the paragraph; again, the BERT models read in both directions, so it is better to give the [MASK] surrounded by context.
+- Provide simple list of elements and topics, avoid lengthy prompts, avoid lengthy generations.
+- It may require fine tuning with tiny datasets if we want to improve the performance of certain use cases; when doing role playing it is good at making simple choices, yet, it may be hard in some occasions to make the best
+  choice given the context.
+- Use synonyms if possible, and test the performance for different cases, to see if the model gets better the context.
+- Use word written numbers instead of numbers if possible.
+- Rephrase the problem with less semantic information (e.g.: instead of providing a whole context of elements, provide entitis like A does B, B does C...) if we feel it is getting saturated by information.

+# Conclusion
+It would be great if you, the reader, took the time to test these takeaways, played with them, got into other heuristics, provided them as a pull request, and made the documentation something richer.
+BERT
+models are not dead yet, there is some power we can take from them.
+The most impresive results if you ask me, are the ones in the Role playing section; I have seen similar results from GPT3 and GPT4, somehow
+I would have never thought that BERT could be that good in such cases.